brannerchinese/dihtuei_jongshin_juacheu/README.md

        python companies.py
        ```

-       Because frameworks are used by the site, company names are present in the file received through a `requests.Session` request but apparently not in the DOM proper; so we in this case we recover them using regex on the file instead of using LXML on the DOM.
+       Because the RC site uses JS frameworks, company names are present in the file received through a `requests.Session` request but apparently not in the DOM proper as received; so we in this case we recover them using regex on the file instead of using LXML on the DOM.

 [end]